sgodanas/nxt_graphs_usd/Example.md

 ![Alt text](images/coreusd.png?raw=true "CoreNodes")

+ - OpenOrFind: A more robust method of opening or creating usd files.
  - CreateNew: Creates a new empty layer with the given identifier.
  - StageOpen: Attempt to find a matching existing stage in a cache if UsdStageCacheContext objects exist on the stack.
 Failing that, create a new stage and recursively compose prims defined within and referenced by the layer at filePath, which must already exist.
  - RootLayerSave: Save out the Root layer to a stage.
  - GetPrimAtPath: Returns the prim at the given path.
  - GetPropertyNames: Return all of this prim's property names (attributes and relationships), including all builtin properties
  - GetAttribute: Return a UsdAttribute with the name given.
- - SetAttribute:
+ - SetAttribute: Set a UsdAttribute with the name given.
- - SetDefaultPrim:
+ - SetDefaultPrim: Set the DefaultPrim of a stage.
- - GetDefaultPrim:
+ - GetDefaultPrim: Get the DefaultPrim of a stage.

 ### pxr_usd_geom